Flavourful roasted root vegetables are a perfect partner to this Maple Glazed Chicken Recipe. You will love the maple

 - Prepare the vegetables and place on a baking tray or sheet pan.

 - Drizzle the vegetables about 2 tablespoons of the olive oil and 1 tablespoon of the maple syrup.

-- Roast the vegetables in the oven, turning one or twice for about 20 to 30 minutes or until golden.
+- Roast the vegetables in the oven, turning one or twice for about 25 to 35 minutes or until just beginning to turn golden.

 - Meanwhile, season the chicken breasts well with salt and pepper.

 - Heat the remaining 2 tablespoons of oil in a large frying pan with a lid.

 - Sauté the chicken breasts for about four minutes each side over medium heat, turning once.